-8. Other Information Are additional resource consents required in relation to this proposal?
+8. Other Information

+Are additional resource consents required in relation to this proposal?
 If so, please list and indicate if they have been obtained or applied for.

-I attach any other information required to be included in the application by the relevant Resource Management Plan, Act or regulations. ☑ Yes ☐ No 9.
-Fees 1.
-The applicable lodgement (base) fee is to be paid at the time of lodging this application.
+I attach any other information required to be included in the application by the relevant Resource Management Plan, Act or regulations.

+9. Fees

+- 1. The applicable lodgement (base) fee is to be paid at the time of lodging this application.
 If payment is made into Council's bank account 02-0600-0202861-02, please put Applicant Name and either U-number, property number or consent type as a reference.
-If you require a GST receipt for a bank payment, please tick □ 2.
+If you require a GST receipt for a bank payment, please tick □ - 2.
 The final cost of processing the application will be based on actual time and costs in accordance with Council's charging policy.
 If actual costs exceed the lodgement fee an invoice will be issued (if actual costs are less, a refund will be made).
-Invoices are due for payment on the 20 th of the month following invoice date.
+Invoices are due for payment on the 20th of the month following invoice date.
 Council may stop processing an application until an overdue invoice is paid in full.
 Council charges interest on overdue invoices at 15% per annum from the date of issue to the date of payment.
-In the event of non-payment, legal and other costs of recovery will also be charged.
-3. Please make invoice out to: ☑ Applicant □ Agent (if neither is ticked the invoice will be made out to Applicant) 10.
-Declaration l (ple ase print name) R D Sutherland Conf irm that the information provided in this application and the attachments to it are accurate.
-Signa ature of applicant or authorised agent: Date 01 - 05 - 2017 The in Coun acy Information Information you have provided on this form is required so that your application can be processed and so that statistics can be collected be cil.
-The information will be stored on a public register and held by Council.
-Details may be made available to the public about consents have been applied for and issued by Council.
-If you would like access to or make corrections to your details, please contact Council.
-PO Bo orough District Council ox 443 Eim 7240 Telephone: (03) 520 7400 Website: www.marlborough.govt.nz mdc@marlborough.govt.nz mdc@marlborough.govt.nz
+In the event of non-payment, legal and other costs of recovery will also be charged. - 3.
+Please make invoice out to: ☑ Applicant □ Agent (if neither is ticked the invoice will be made out to Applicant)

+10. Declaration

+I (please print name) R D Sutherland

+Confirm that the information provided in this application and the attachments to it are accurate.

+Signature of applicant or authorised d agent: Red Suttest Date 01-05-2017